2023 Pakistani census

-The 2023 Census of Pakistan was the detailed enumeration of the Pakistani population and the seventh national census in the country.
+The 2023 Census of Pakistan was the seventh national census and detailed enumeration of the Pakistani population.
 It was conducted by the Pakistan Bureau of Statistics.
-It was also the first ever digital census to be held in Pakistan, including the first in South Asian history.
+It was also the first ever digital census to be held in Pakistan, and the first in South Asia.
+It is the most recent census in Pakistan.

 The census was initially held from 1 March 2023 to 1 April 2023.
 However, enumeration was later extended several times until 30 May 2023, because of incomplete enumeration in large cities such as Karachi, Lahore, and Faisalabad, where people are more mobile and therefore harder to count, and in remote and rural Balochistan.
 The extension was also used by PBS officials and census takers for quality reviews, to check if all households and people were properly counted in each area.
-The 2023 census recorded a total population throughout the country of 241,499,431 (excluding Gilgit-Baltistan and Azad Kashmir).
+The 2023 census recorded a total population throughout the country of 247,541,947.

 Background

 The Constitution of Pakistan requires that a population census be held every ten years.
 The results of censuses in Pakistan are used for resource allocation, sampling frames, constituency delimitation, apportionment, and for policy planning in the future.

 After the independence of Pakistan in 1947, censuses were held in the years 1951, 1961, 1972 (delayed one year due to war in 1971), and 1981.
 However, the next censuses following were delayed until 1998 and 2017 due to politicization and instability.
 The 2017 census was the last census completed in the country, and recorded a total population of 213.2 million.
 (Note: The population of the four provinces and Islamabad Capital Territory being 207,684,626, the population of Azad Jammu & Kashmir being 4,045,367, and the population of Gilgit-Baltistan being 1,492,924.)

 Most international organizations and demographers were projecting Pakistan's largest city, Karachi, to have a population between 17 million and 25 million prior to the census, but the results of the census showed Karachi's population at 14.9 million.
 Because of this, the results of the 2017 Census were controversial and were immediately contested by the Government of Sindh and many major Sindhi political parties, namely the Pakistan People's Party, Jamaat-e-Islami Pakistan, the Muttahida Qaumi Movement, and the Pak Sarzameen Party, all of which refused to accept the final results and requested a recount.
 They cited studies conducted by intergovernmental organizations such as UNICEF, national identity card statistics, and voter rolls to support their claim, as well as taking note of the issue that no post-enumeration survey was held after the 2017 census.
 The Chief Minister of Sindh Murad Ali Shah claimed that the population of Sindh stood at 61 million (compared to the enumerated count of 48 million).